nan-yu/pubsub-test/email/appeng/golang/README.md

 1. Create secrets in Secret Manager

+1. Create and deploy the app

-1. Set up IAM permissions for Cloud Run Function
+1. Set up Pub/Sub

-1. Deploy the function

     1. Create a Pub/Sub topic
+    1. Create a Pub/Sub subscription

 1. Configure RootSync to publish Config Sync events to the Pub/Sub topic